 You can make a difference.
 You can help by being an engaged bystander.
-For more information about being an engaged bystander and supporting victims and survivors of sexual harassment visit the BYU Title IX website at titleix. byu.edu.
-Click on "Online Training" and watch the short video under the "Student Training" link.
-The BYU Sexual Harassment Policy can be found in Appendix B or online at https://policy.byu.edu/view/index.php?p=155.
+For more information about being an engaged bystander and supporting victims and survivors of sexual harassment visit https://titleixtraining.byu.edu/.

 Recognize Ways to Prevent Harm

 When someone causes harm to someone else, it is the person causing the harm that is at fault.
 There are things individuals and communities can do to reduce the risk of being victimized by perpetrators.
 Regarding sexual harassment, be sure to advise others of the following when the time is appropriate.